- Home

 Where should you have treatment?

 Treatment for pancreatic cancer is highly specialised.
-This is especially the case with surgery for early pancreatic cancer, such as the Whipple procedure.
+This is particularly the case for the surgery for early pancreatic cancer, such as the Whipple procedure.

 There is strong evidence that outcomes are better when people have their treatment in a specialist centre that sees a lot of people with pancreatic cancer.
 These high-volume centres have multidisciplinary teams of health professionals experienced in treating pancreatic cancer.

-Visiting one of these pancreatic cancer centres gives you access to a wide range of treatment options, including clinical trials, but it may mean you need to travel away from home to have the treatment.
+Pancreatic cancer centres offer access to a wide range of treatment options – including treatments available only through clinical trials – but it may mean you need to travel away from home for treatment.

 Sometimes the multidisciplinary team from a specialist centre will be able to advise your local specialist.
-You may find that you can visit the specialist centre to confirm the diagnosis and work out a treatment plan and then have much of your treatment closer to your home.
+You may find that you can visit the specialist centre to confirm the diagnosis and work out a treatment plan to have much of your treatment closer to your home.

 To find a treatment centre that specialises in pancreatic cancer, talk to your GP.